 Providers are putting money on the line to get digital tools into the hands of their patients, while payers are reluctant to reimburse for non-traditional tools.
-As COVID measures expire, healthcare need to stay up to date on rules and policies that effecting implementation and reimbursement of solutions.
+As COVID measures expire, healthcare need to stay up to date on rules and policies effecting implementation and reimbursement of solutions.
 Plus, the Joint Commission highlights health equity and mental health as priorities for maternal healthcare providers in 2023.

 1/24, STAT: Technology could improve pregnancy care for low-income patients — if health systems can pay for it